 - As an employer or business owner in Denver or Colorado, you have the right to establish your company as an upmarket establishment and require employees to dress a certain way, however, an employer must prudently research whether and to what extent the standards may impose differing burdens on either sex

 - Be open to employee’s input on grooming policies

 - Considering that your employees come from all kinds of backgrounds, it’s important for grooming policies to be flexible in order to accommodate other employees.

 - Most importantly, seek help

 - There are many complexities when it comes to implementing policies that do not impose disproportionate burdens on either sex.
 Which is why employers should seek help whenever drafting or updating workplace policies.

 As with any legally protected status, Colorado employers and business owners should take steps to avoid a discrimination lawsuit from employees.
 Employers that fail to act to prevent gender discrimination will be left liable under Title VII and other state and federal discrimination laws.

-For immediate employment discrimination defense due to allegations of gender discrimination on the workplace, call Watson & Associates, LLC defense lawyers at 720-941-7200.
+For immediate employment discrimination defense due to allegations of gender discrimination, or discrimination against women in the workplace, call Watson & Associates, LLC defense lawyers at 720-941-7200.